offis/libtvs/README.md

 ### Building the Library

-To build the library, create a build directory and run `meson` in the new directory while pointing it to the source directory:
+To build the library, create a build directory and run ``cmake`` in the new directory while pointing it to the source directory.
+Assuming you have cloned/extracted the repository in ``$PWD``, you can use the following commands to generate the build files:

-    $ cmake <path/to/libtvs> -Bbuild
+    $ mkdir -p build
     $ cd build
+    $ cmake ..

+After that, the library can be built using:

-    $ make
+    $ cmake --build .

 ## Build Options

-The library-specific build options can be queried using ``meson configure``.

-You can either directly specify the build options when configuring the build directory using ``cmake .. -D<name>=<value>`` or ``ccmake <objdir>`` for a graphical configuration screen.
+You can use ``cmake -L`` in the build directory to get a list of all build settings.
+Another way to browse and change the settings in an existing build directory is ``ccmake``.

+Build options can be set when creating the build system, e.g.:

+    $ cmake .. -D<var>=<value>

+Refer to the CMake documentation ``cmake(1)`` for a more detailed description on how to set options.

 ## SystemC Dependency

-If a SystemC build is requested, the build system will search for a suitable SystemC library via the internal ``find_package`` mechanism.
+If a SystemC build is requested (by default), the CMake will search for a suitable SystemC library via the internal ``find_package`` mechanism.
 Therefore, SystemC needs to be installed with ``cmake`` support, which is available starting at SystemC version 2.3.2.
 See `cmake-packages(7)` for more information.

-Building with SystemC support enables Timed-Value Streams to be integrated into the the SystemC module hierarchy and data types.
+Building with SystemC support enables the Timed-Value Streams to be integrated into the the SystemC module hierarchy.
+Furthermore, the library will use the SystemC time type as its default unit.
 Streams will be created as ``sc_object`` instances within the module hierarchy.
-The interface of a ``timed_value`` will also internally use the ``sc_core::sc_time`` datatype for time and duration storage and provide conversion operators for ``boost::units``.
+The interface of a ``timed_value`` will internally use the ``sc_core::sc_time`` datatype for time and duration storage and provide conversion operators for ``boost::units``.

+If built without SystemC support, the library will use the `boost::units` datatypes for representing time durations and it will use its own, minimal object registry for supporting name-based stream binding.

 ## Test Suite and Documentation

 By default, a test suite is built which contains unit tests and example files.
 The unit tests require the Google Test framework ``gtest``.
-If `gtest` is not available on your system, The build system will automatically download and compile the dependency.
+If `gtest` is not available on your system, the build system will automatically download and compile the dependency.
 The build option `TVS_ENABLE_TESTS` controls if the test suite should be built.

 ``TVS_ENABLE_DOCS`` enables generating the preliminary documentation using Doxygen.